 Biomea Fusion to Host Conference Call and Webcast to Discuss Initial Phase II Clinical Data for BMF-219 in Subjects with Type 2 Diabetes on March 28th, 2023 at 8:30 a.m.
 ET

-/EIN News/ -- REDWOOD CITY, Calif., March 23, 2023 (GLOBE NEWSWIRE) -- Biomea Fusion, Inc. (“Biomea”) (Nasdaq: BMEA), a clinical-stage biopharmaceutical company dedicated to discovering and developing novel covalent small molecules to treat and improve the lives of patients with genetically defined cancers and metabolic diseases, today announced that it will host a conference call and webcast to discuss the initial clinical data from the first two cohorts of the Phase II portion of COVALENT-111 on Tuesday, March 28th at 8:30 am ET.
+REDWOOD CITY, Calif., March 23, 2023 (GLOBE NEWSWIRE) -- Biomea Fusion, Inc. ("Biomea") BMEA, a clinical-stage biopharmaceutical company dedicated to discovering and developing novel covalent small molecules to treat and improve the lives of patients with genetically defined cancers and metabolic diseases, today announced that it will host a conference call and webcast to discuss the initial clinical data from the first two cohorts of the Phase II portion of COVALENT-111 on Tuesday, March 28th at 8:30 am ET.

 Conference Call and Webcast Details